 No. 25 BYU rolls past FCS McNeese State, 30-3

-Coming off an upset victory at Wisconsin, the Cougars (3-1) easily pushed aside McNeese State (3-1) for their 12th victory over an FCS school in the last 30 years.
+Coming off an upset victory at Wisconsin, the Cougars (3-1) started slowly before pushing aside McNeese (3-1) for their 12th straight victory over an FCS school in the last 30 years.

-The Cowboys led 3-0 in the first quarter, but had four turnovers, 10 penalties, a timeout request they no longer had available, a missed field and a blocked field goal.
+The Cowboys led 3-0 in the first quarter, but committed four turnovers, 10 penalties, a timeout request they no longer had available, a missed field goal and a blocked field goal.

-The second errant field goal was returned 35 yards by Troy Warner with 11:36 left in the second quarter and led to Katoa’s 4-yard scoring run.
-Less than a minute later, Tanner Jacobsen intercepted Cody Orgeron’s pass and returned it to the McNeese 31.
-Tanner Mangum, who passed for just 118 yards, then found Talon Shumway on a 7-yard strike to make it 14-3.
+The second field goal was deflected by Corbin Kaufusi and returned 35 yards by Troy Warner with 11:36 left in the second quarter and led to Katoa’s 4-yard scoring run.
+About a minute later, Tanner Jacobsen intercepted Cody Orgeron’s pass and returned it to the McNeese 31.
+Tanner Mangum, who passed for just 118 yards, found Talon Shumway on a 7-yard strike shortly afterward to make it 14-3.

 Mangum completed 15 of 25 passes and, most importantly, didn’t throw an interception.